Koeman wary of facing 'the master' Ronaldo

 "And sometimes they don't need other players to achieve that.
 There are one or two players like that at the moment."

-Koeman was only installed in his new position in early February, with the former Everton boss charged with sparking an improvement following their failure to qualify for the World Cup.
+Koeman was only installed in his new position in early February, with the former Everton boss charged with sparking an improvement following the country's failure to qualify for the World Cup.

 And he accepts Netherlands cannot be seen as being among the best anymore, highlighting a need to "find other ways" to succeed.